 JTK_Cycle Output.
 JTK_Cycle outputs two files: (1) a .txt with all the important cycling statistics, and (2) a .rda file.
 The .rda file contains R objects and will not typically be needed by most users.
 The .txt includes BH.Q (Benjamani-Hochberg q-value), ADJ.P (p-value), PER (period), LAG (phase), and AMP (amplitude), along with the raw data to visually double-check the best hits.

 AMP Confidence Intervals.
-Use ‘Run_JTK_Cycle (Example3).R’ within the ‘AMP_confidence_intervals’ folder.
-The key difference are (1) “source("JTK_CYCLEv2.R")” and (2) “jtkx(z,conf=0.95)”.
-The first change points R to a slightly different JTK_Cycle script.
-The second sets the desired confidence interval (in this case, 95%).
-Importantly, JTK_Cycle should work exactly as described above, except the confidence intervals for AMP (AMP.Hi and AMP.Lo) are added to the output.
-If you don’t need AMP confidence intervals for AMP (like most users), you will find that the classic version of JTK_Cycle much more efficient.
+Use ‘Run_JTK_Cycle (Example3).R’ within this folder.
+The key difference are (1) “jtkx(z, ampci=TRUE, conf=0.95)” and (2) “c(JTK.ADJP, JTK.PERIOD, JTK.LAG, JTK.AMP, JTK.AMP.CI, JTK.AMP.PVAL)”.
+The first change sets ‘ampci’ (calculation of amplitude confidence) as ‘TRUE’ and the desired confidence interval (in this case, 95%).
+The second receives calculated amplitude confidence.
+Importantly, JTK_Cycle should work exactly as described above, except the amplitude is estimated through ‘wilcox.test’ and confidence intervals for AMP (AMP.Hi and AMP.Lo) are added to the output.
+In addition, calculation of “AMP confidence intervals” will decrease JTK_Cycle’s computational efficiency a lot.

+Handling Missing Values.
+Use ‘Run_JTK_Cycle (Example4&5).R’ in this folder.
+If there are missing samples at some time points, several columns of missing values will exist in the data (like “Example4_data.txt”).
+If studied molecules (eg. transcripts or proteins) are randomly un-detectable in some samples, missing values will randomly exist in the data (like “Example5_data.txt”).
+Users could follow the instruction mentioned above (“Exampe 1” and “Example 2”) to analyzed datasets with missing values.
+The minor modification in ‘Run_JTK_Cycle (Example4&5).R’ help users who do not have annotation file.
+JTK_Cylce runs ‘jtkdist()’ several times in analyzing datasets with randomly missing values, so it takes more time in analyzing this kind of dataset.

 Citations.